laurentftech/Podcast_generator/README.md

 ## ✨ Features

-- **Audio Generation**: Create multi-speaker podcasts using high-quality voices from the Google Gemini or ElevenLabs API.
-- **User-Friendly Interface**: An intuitive graphical interface built with Tkinter.
+ - **Modern UI**: A clean, modern, and responsive interface built with `customtkinter` that adapts to your system's light or dark mode.
+ - **Dual TTS Provider**: Choose between the high-quality voices of **Google Gemini** or **ElevenLabs**.
+ - **Synchronized HTML Demo**: Automatically generate a shareable HTML page with your podcast audio and a synchronized, highlighted transcript.
  - **Flexible Formats**: Export your creations in **MP3** (default) or **WAV** formats.
  - **Customization**: Configure and save voices for each speaker in your scripts, with options for language and accent.
  - **Voice Guides**: Explore and listen to all available voices from Gemini and ElevenLabs directly within the settings.
 Add your favorite voices to your speaker list with a single click.
 - **Integrated Playback**: Listen to and stop audio playback directly from the application (requires FFmpeg).
 - **Secure API Key Storage**: Your Google Gemini API key is requested once and securely stored in your system's keychain (`keyring`).
-- **Automatic Versioning**: The application version is automatically synchronized with the project's Git tags.
 - **Accent and Language Support**: Create podcasts in multiple languages with distinct voices and accents for each language (from the speaker settings with the ElevenLabs API or from the prompt with Gemini).

 ---